Desmond Ford: Early life and conversion

 Desmond Ford was born in Townsville, Queensland, Australia on 2 February 1929, to Wilfred Ford and Lillian Simpson.
 He had one brother, Val, who was three and a half years older.
 The Ford lineage consisted of farmers and cattlemen of English and Australian descent.
 The Simpson lineage derived from England, Ireland and China.
 Desmond's parents were nominal Anglican Christians, with his father almost an atheist in practice, and his mother presenting "a religious façade".
 Wilfred encouraged his son to read, beginning a lifelong obsession for the "unusually gifted" boy.

 When Lillian was pregnant with Desmond, an Adventist book salesman shared insights on nutrition with the family, sparking a chain of events affecting Desmond's life.
-At an Adventist camp meeting in 1939 Desmond was given a Bible, which he would complete three years later, around the time he finished primary school.
+At an Adventist camp meeting in 1939 Desmond was given a Bible, whose reading he would complete three years later, around the time he finished primary school.
 However his parents divorced when he was nine; Wilfred moved to Canberra, and Lillian and the boys later moved to Sydney, New South Wales (NSW).
 He passed his Intermediate Certificate in 1943.
 However, due to the family's poverty and Australia's involvement in World War II, Desmond had to drop out of school.
 He became officially employed with Associated Newspapers at the age of 15, although he had started working there months earlier, and was promoted from copy boy to an editorial position, because of his published work.
 Meanwhile, Desmond took night classes for high school.
 All along, Desmond was being influenced by encounters with Adventists and other Christians, and steadily collected books on Christian theology, and the creation–evolution controversy.

 Ford was challenged by the strict lifestyle standards presented in Ellen G. White's Messages to Young People, and gave up the cinema and reading fiction.
 Reading novels had been his main childhood hobby, and became replaced with reading theology.
 White's book The Great Controversy was a key influence on his conversion.
 In winter 1946 he publicly responded to a call for commitment to God's service.
 Ford was impressed by the Christian character of many of the Adventists who had nurtured him.
 In September he was officially baptised into the church.
 This was despite strong opposition from his brother; and his mother was also originally resistant to his conversion, having become disenchanted with the Adventist church herself.
 Ford resigned from his job, and returned briefly to Townsville with his family.
 He then left in 1947 for the Australasian Missionary College in the Lake Macquarie region of NSW, to train for the ministry.